Date: Sun, 02 August 2020

 - 8km Belair NP Trail Run/Walk: 1:30pm

-Important note for 6:00am runners: The aid stations and timing points will open at certain times, and if you are running too fast you will arrive before the point is open.
+Important note for 6:00am runners: The aid stations and timing points will open at certain times, and if you are running too fast you will arrive before they are open.
 For safety reasons you will not be able to proceed until it is open.
 As a general rule, if there is any chance you will run at faster than 9min/km pace (finishing the event in less than 8h 42min), you should ensure that you choose the 7:00am start.
 Anyone who wishes to change from 6:00am distance to the 7:00am distance can do so for free by clicking here.
+Start times must be changed by midnight 29 March to ensure that your name is printed on your bib.
+A list of entrants and their start times can be found by clicking here.

 - Are you a newcomer to Trail Running SA?
 Our frequently asked questions page has a bunch more information about what to expect and how we operate so please take a look there, and email us if you have any more questions.

 - Are you a newcomer to Five Peaks, Trail Running or Ultramarathon running, or want to help those that are?
-Join the Five Peaks newcomers group on facebook – A friendly place for newcomers to ultrarunning and trail running to hang out, ask questions, find training buddies and share trail running stories.
+Join the Five Peaks newcomers group on facebook – A friendly place for newcomers to ultrarunning to ask questions, find training buddies, and share trail running stories.

 We require carpooling (minimum 2 per vehicle, ideally 3 or 4) for this event wherever possible in order to minimise congestion and parking issues around the venue start area.
 For most people, this means coming to the event with some friends or colleagues.
 If you can’t find someone to carpool with, we suggest posting to the Trail Running SA Lounge on Facebook to link up with others.